 Member States will need to continue designing customized interventions to strengthen their specific entrepreneurship ecosystems of mutually reinforcing components that include a digital knowledge base and ICT market; a digital business friendly environment; access to finance; digital skills and e-leadership; and an entrepreneurial culture.

 Realizing the vision of digital transformation for Africa will require appropriate digital innovation and entrepreneurship development policy agenda in alignment with the Sustainable Development Goals and the Science, Technology and Innovation Strategy for Africa 2024 (STISA) to enhance the competitiveness of the African private sector, to support the growth in the use of ICT, develop and strengthen institutional capacity.
+There is a need for Africa to develop its own model of innovation and to avoid the reproduction of models that, although they may have succeeded elsewhere, do not necessarily adhere to the socio-economic realities of the African continent. .

 POLICY RECOMMENDATIONS AND PROPOSED ACTIONS